 - In SimCity 4, if you build the jail, chain gangs will show up on the streets in the vicinity of the building, performing manual labour with pickaxes on the roadside.
 Occasionally, one of them will try and make a run for it and has to be chased by the guards.

 - The fourth case of Ace Attorney: Trials and Tribulations features Terry Fawles, who dresses like a chain gang member and even wears a ball and chain.
 Except nobody else in the game ever does this, so the odd implication that he chose to dress up like that.

-- The Powder Gangers in Fallout New Vegas are former members of NCR chain gangs, and their founder is named Samuel Cooke.
+- The Powder Gangers in Fallout: New Vegas are former members of NCR chain gangs, and their founder is named Samuel Cooke.
 They were given dynamite to aid in mining, which is naturally also why they're all free now.